-What’s the best way to move your belongings, furniture and car to Spain?
-This detailed guide explains the pros and cons of each relocation option for moving to Spain.
+What’s the best way to move your belongings, furniture, and car to Spain?
+This detailed guide explains the pros and cons of each option for shipping your belongings to Spain.

 Whether you’re moving to Spain from another European country or farther away, there are many options for shipping to Spain to ensure your belongings arrive safely.
 There are, however, many factors to consider such as keeping your costs down, avoiding damage and breakages and receiving your belongings on time.

 With a range of airports, shipping ports and an extensive road and train network, moving your belongings to Spain doesn’t have to be complicated.
 Find out the best international relocation option for you by following this essential guide on moving to Spain:

 - International removals

 - Road and train freight

 - Hiring an international moving company

 - How to choose an international moving company

 - Customs and importing a car into Spain